Islamic History - From 7TH T0 19TH Century

 Arabia before Islam

 Before the advent of Islam, most of the people in the Arabian peninsular, especially Hejaz, were polytheists.
 They worshiped different idols and there were 360 idols in Kaaba, which was rebuilt by Prophet Ibrahim (PBUH) and his son Ismail (PBUH) for the worship of Allah Almighty.
 The Arab tribe of Quraysh (Adnani Arabs) was present at Makkah, where Kaaba lies.
 They were from the lineage of Prophet Ismail (PBUH).
-Muhammad (PBUH) was also from Quraysh tribe.
+Muhammad (PBUH) was also from the Quraysh tribe.

 Arrival of Islam